 We give courage to other survivors.
 It was Jan Tuin’s story that helped me put a name to my experience.
 Samantha Nelson’s story helped me find my voice as a survivor.
 These two brave women let me know that I wasn’t alone, and that I wasn’t to blame for my pastor’s behavior.
 Now, when I tell my story, I help other survivors see that they aren’t alone.
 A few have contacted me through my blog, and now we give courage to each other.

 We claim our voices.
 Last spring, I attended the Sexual Ethics training for clergy in my region.
-When I introduced myself, I said, “I’m Catherine Thiemann.
-I’m a survivor of a breach of sexual boundaries in a church setting, and I’m here because I feel called to work for safer churches.”
+When I introduced myself, I gave my name and said, “I’m a survivor of a breach of sexual boundaries in a church setting, and I’m here because I feel called to work for safer churches.”
 This was the first time I had ever stood up publicly as a survivor.
 Two days later, I did the same in a three-day training for church leaders from all over the country.
 Two days after that, I started this blog.
 I now have a voice, and that has helped me restore my sense of self.

 We “bring to light the things now hidden in darkness” (1 Corinthians 4:5).
 When a minister crosses sexual boundaries, the church needs to know.
 This is true even if the offense wasn’t physical, and even if only one victim complains.
 Mark Laaser, founder of Faithful and True, told me, “The congregation absolutely needs to be told.
 That’s a moral imperative.
 Otherwise you’re screwing with their minds.”
 Marie Fortune made this truth the central point of her November 2012 lecture at Vanderbilt Divinity School, “Wolves in Shepherds’ Clothing.”
 When the church remains silent, the victim carries this moral burden forward.
 We tell our stories to bring the hidden things to light.